arman229/code-practice-archive/Code_practics/python/chapter6/README.md

 # Swaping key and values
 # Removing Key-Value Pairs
 # By default in dictionary when we apply loop it iterate over keys
+# pop popitem and setdefault method in python